IRATI/demonstrator/README.md

 ### 6.2 Automatic login to the VMs

-In order to automatically login to the VMs, it's highly recommended to use SSH keys.
-In this way it is possible to avoid inserting the password again and again (during the tests):
+It's highly recommended to deploy SSH keys, so that the demonstrator scripts can login to the VMs without the user to manually insert the password (again and again):

-    $ ./update_vm.sh
+    $ ... # Run the VM with ssh service remapped on the host port 2222
     $ ssh-keygen -t rsa  # e.g. save the key in /home/${username}/.ssh/pristine_rsa
     $ ssh-copy-id -p2222 ${username}@localhost
     $ shutdown the VM